MusalaSoft/atmosphere-commons/README.md

 # atmosphere-commons
 The common libraries of the ATMOSPHERE mobile testing framework.

-## Project setup

-### Export the Android SDK library
-The atmosphere-commons depends on a library which is part of the Android SDK.
-The Android SDK license does not allow us to distribute Android SDK libraries separately, so we need to extract the libraries from your local Android SDK installation.
-You can find instructions on how to do this [here](https://github.com/MusalaSoft/atmosphere-docs/blob/master/setup/maven_android_sdk_deployer.md).

-### Build the project
+## Build the project
 You can build the project using the included Gradle wrapper by running:
 * `./gradlew build` on Linux/macOS
-* `gradlew build` on Windows.
+* `gradlew build` on Windows

-### Publish to Maven Local
-If the build is successful, also run:
+## Making changes
+If you make changes to this project and would like to use your new version in another ATMOSPHERE framework project that depends on this one, after a successful build also run:
 * `./gradlew publishToMavenLocal` (Linux/macOS)
 * `gradlew publishToMavenLocal` (Windows)

-to publish the jar to the local Maven repository, so other projects that depend on it can use it.
+to publish the jar to your local Maven repository.
+The ATMOSPHERE framework projects are configured to use the artifact published in the local Maven repository first.